 A collection of local interviews conducted by news host Dave Eddy at Access Vision.

 Discover the wills and probate records of your family members and ancestors to learn what they left behind.
-The Calhoun County Probate Index (1835 - 1915) will provide the the probate file number to locate the probate records for an individual.
+The Calhoun County Probate Index will provide the probate file number to locate the probate records for an individual.
+Although the Index contains entries from 1835 through 1990, the collection of files on microfilm (located at the Helen Warner Branch) is not complete and only contain records from 1835-1950.
+Please contact us to see if we have the file you are looking for.
+If you are looking for a probate record we do not have, contact the Calhoun County Probate Court at (269) 969-6794.

 The Local and Family History Department has extensive local historical resources including primary and secondary source materials that document the history of Battle Creek, with a secondary emphasis on Calhoun County and the state of Michigan.
 Limited information is also available for surrounding communities, and the mid-Atlantic, Eastern and North Central United States.